Tanystropheus: Skull of Tanystropheus longobardicus

 The skull of Tanystropheus longobardicus is roughly triangular when seen from the side and top, narrowing towards the snout.
 Each premaxilla (the toothed bone at the tip of the snout) has a long tooth row, with six teeth.
 The premaxillary teeth are conical, fluted by longitudinal ridges, and have subthecodont implantation, meaning that the inner wall of each tooth socket is lower than the outer wall.
 The premaxilla meets the maxilla (the succeeding toothed bone) along a long, slanted contact.
 This shape is produced by an elongated postnarial process (rear prong) of the premaxilla, which extends below and behind the nares (nostril holes).
 The nasals (bones at the top edge of the snout) are poorly known, but were likely narrow and flat.
 A 2020 reinvestigation revealed that the front part of the nasals and the inner spur of the premaxillae are too short to keep the nares divided.
 This leaves a single central narial opening for the nostrils, opening upwards.
 An undivided naris is seen in few other archosauromorphs, namely rhynchosaurs, most allokotosaurs, modern crocodilians, and Teyujagua.

-The maxilla is triangular, peaking at mid-length and tapering to the front and rear.
-There were up to 14 or 15 teeth in the maxilla, though some individuals had fewer.
-T. longobardicus was a reptile with heterodont dentition, meaning that it had more than one type of tooth shape.
-In contrast to the simple fang-like premaxillary teeth, most or all of the maxillary teeth have a distinctive tricuspid shape, meaning that the crown was split into three stout triangular cusps (points).
-The central cusp was larger than the other two cusps, positioned in front and behind it on the crown.
+The maxilla is triangular, reaching its maximum height at mid-length and tapering to the front and rear.
+There are up to 14 or 15 teeth in the maxilla, though some individuals have fewer.
+T. longobardicus is a reptile with heterodont dentition, meaning that it had more than one type of tooth shape.
+In contrast to the simple fang-like premaxillary teeth, most or all of the maxillary teeth have a distinctive tricuspid shape, with the crown split into three stout triangular cusps (points).
+The cusps are arranged in a line from front-to-back, with the central cusp larger than the other two cusps.
 Among Triassic reptiles, early pterosaurs such as Eudimorphodon developed an equivalent tooth shape, and tricuspid teeth can also be found in a few modern lizard species.
 Some individuals of T. longobardicus have tricuspid teeth along their entire maxilla, while in others up to seven maxillary teeth are single-cusped fangs similar to the premaxillary teeth.